filswan/swan-doc/multichain.storage/developer-quickstart/sdk/js-mcs-sdk/onchain-storage.md

 `upload(filePath, options={duration:525, fileType:0})`

-You can use the upload function to upload a file to the FilSwan IPFS gateway.
+You can use the upload function to upload a file to the Swan IPFS gateway.

 ```javascript
 require('dotenv').config()